viztea/viztea/README.md

 # Hi there 👋

-Hello, I'm 2D!
-I'm a 15-year-old full-stack developer from the United States.
-I usually work on discord bots but I make npm packages from time to time (mostly revolving around discord xD), but I have done some UI/UX work... not very much though.
+Hello!
+I'm 2D, a 15-year-old self-taught developer from the United States.
+I usually work on discord bots but I do make npm packages from time to time (mostly revolving around discord xD).
+I have done some UI/UX work... not very much though.

 * **🔭** currently working on my new discord bot, [Kyu](https://github.com/kyudiscord), it will have a lot of cool features.
 * **🌱** currently learning ✨ _nothing_ ✨ but...
 I do plan on learning [golang](https://golang.org/) or [rust](https://rust-lang.org/).